Tamera Mowry

 Tamera Darvette Mowry-Housley (née Mowry) (/tə'mɛərə 'mɔːri/) (born July 6, 1978) is an American actress, television personality, and former singer.
 She first gained fame for her teen role as Tamera Campbell on the ABC/WB sitcom Sister, Sister (opposite her twin sister Tia Mowry).
 She has also starred in the Disney Channel Original Movie Twitches and its sequel, Twitches Too, and played Dr. Kayla Thornton on the medical drama Strong Medicine.

 She next starred in a reality television series following her and her twin sister's lives, titled Tia & Tamera, which began airing on the Style Network in 2011 and ended in 2013 after three seasons.
 From 2013 to 2020, Mowry was one of the co-hosts of the syndicated daytime talk show The Real originally alongside Adrienne Bailon, Tamar Braxton, Loni Love and Jeannie Mai.
-She was on the Hallmark Channel show Home & Family until its cancellation in August 2021.

 Early life

-Tamera Darvette Mowry was born in Gelnhausen in then-West Germany on July 6, 1978, to parents who were in the U.S. Army, Darlene Renee Mowry (née Flowers), who later became her children's manager and Timothy John Mowry, who became a custody officer/jailer with the City of Glendale Police Department when the family moved to California.
-Tamera Mowry is the older twin by two minutes.
-Tamera was born at 4:30 p.m., followed by Tia at 4:32 p.m.
-She also has two younger brothers actor, Tahj Mowry and musician, Tavior Mowry.
+Tamera Darvette Mowry was born in Gelnhausen in then-West Germany on July 6, 1978, to Darlene Renee Mowry (née Flowers), who later became her children's manager, and Timothy John Mowry, who became a custody officer/jailer with the City of Glendale Police Department when the family moved to California.
+She also has two younger brothers: actor Tahj Mowry and musician Tavior Mowry.

-Her father has English and Irish ancestry and her mother is of Afro-Bahamian descent.
-Mowry's parents met in high school, in Miami, Florida, both joining the U.S. Army and both eventually reaching the rank of sergeant.
-Mowry has described her family as being both "close-knit" and "deeply religious," and the sisters became born-again Christians when they were eight years old.
+Her father has British and Irish ancestry and her mother is of Afro-Bahamian descent.
+Mowry's parents met in high school, in Miami, Florida, both joining the U.S. Army and eventually reaching the rank of sergeant.
+Mowry has described her family as being both "close-knit" and "deeply religious," noting that the sisters became born-again Christians when they were eight years old.

 Career

+Music

+Mowry and her sister, Tia, joined an R&B singing group in the early 1990s called Voices.
+The group debuted their first single, "Yeah, Yeah, Yeah!", in 1992 and it charted at No. 72 on the Billboard Hot 100.
+Mowry's mom Darlene removed the twins from the group after a disagreement with management prior to the release of their debut album.

+Mowry provided guest vocals on Jerome Wiggins' single "I Will", which was released on December 4th, 2012.